Beltway Series: Non-competitive history

+In 2022, despite the Orioles finishing 83–79, the Nationals finished with their franchise-worst 55–107 record, just three years removed from being World Series champions.
+The rivalry became one-sided in favor of the Orioles after the Orioles finished their rebuild when they ended their losing-season streak at five (2017–2021).

+In 2025, the rivalry turned heads in favor of the Nationals, despite both teams not fielding competitive teams.
+It was also the first time since 2018 that the Nationals would win a season series over the Orioles.

 Two-team fans

 The Baltimore and Washington sports markets also call into question the extent to which fans view a rivalry as existing.
 Although relatively few Baltimore-area baseball fans appear to support the Nationals, many Washington-area fans adopted the Orioles as their "home team" during the 33 seasons (1972–2004) Washington had no MLB team, and this penetration of the Washington sports market by the Orioles has resulted in many Washington-area MLB fans continuing to root for the Orioles, either instead of or in addition to the Nationals.
 Supporting both teams is made easier by their membership in different leagues and the rarity of their meetings compared to the number of games they play against divisional and league rivals.
 For fans who support both teams, the Baltimore-Washington metropolitan area constitutes a two-team market in which they root for one team in each league; to such fans, the Beltway Series is a matter of interest because it involves both of their "home" teams, rather than their home team playing against a disliked crosstown rival.
 The Beltway Series tends to draw well in both cities, but this does not necessarily indicate that fans are attending to watch a chapter in a true rivalry between teams with a history of meaningful competition or animosity; many appear to view the series merely as an annual opportunity for low-key, good-natured competition between the teams and their fans for "bragging rights" in the Baltimore-Washington region.